It can be a real headache when you apply for a Tier 2 dependent visa. It’s like trying to put together a 1000-piece puzzle with no picture on the box!

 Moreover, you will need to provide a valid certificate of sponsorship.
 Shortly, this certificate confirms that the Tier 2 visa holder has a job offer.
 Overall, this shows that the employer is willing to sponsor them.

 In the first place, get all the required documents ready.
-With this in mind, incomplete applications will be refused.
+With this in mind, incomplete applications will be refuse.

-Also, provide the evidence required to support your claim of meeting these criteria.
-With that said, the application may be refused if the evidence is not provided.
+Also, provide the evidence required to support your claim that you have met these criteria.
+With that said, the application may be refuse if the evidence is not provide.

 Tip 2: Choose the Right Application Type